Guadalajara

 Trolleybus

-The Guadalajara trolleybus system has been operating since the 1970s, and there are private companies operating regular city buses.
-It also has a bustling network of pedestrianised streets.
+The Guadalajara trolleybus system has been operating since the 1970s, and private companies are operating regular city buses.
+It also has a bustling network of pedestrianized streets.

 Bike